The Standard 4cs: Cut

 There are only universally agreed Proportions criteria for round diamonds, not for fancy shape diamonds.
 As a result, only round diamonds can receive a Cut grade, which covers the Polish, Symmetry and Proportions.

-When evaluating diamonds, Forevermark assesses all the elements of the cut: Polish, Symmetry and Proportions.
+When evaluating diamonds, De Beers Forevermark assesses all the elements of the cut: Polish, Symmetry and Proportions.
 Only round diamonds with a Cut grade of Very Good or Excellent and fancy shape diamonds that meet our criteria for beauty are eligible.
-Even those diamonds that satisfy our cut criteria must still fulfill our other quality criteria to become Forevermark.
+Even those diamonds that satisfy our cut criteria must still fulfill our other quality criteria to become De Beers Forevermark.

-This ensures that only diamonds that exhibit outstanding beauty can become Forevermark.
+This ensures that only diamonds that exhibit outstanding beauty can become De Beers Forevermark.

 Excellent or well-cut diamonds are proportioned so that all of the light entering the diamond is reflected internally, from one mirror-like facet to another, dispersing it evenly through the crown (top) of the diamond.
 This perfectly balances the white light (brilliance) with intense flashes of fire (dispersion), giving the diamond its sparkle.